top of page

 Screen showing malicious scam virus warning.

+We didn’t just fix it.
 We made sure it doesn’t happen again.
+Now:

-• App installations now require approval
+• App installations require approval

-• Security policies tightened
+• Security policies have been tightened

-The difference is whether it gets handled in minutes, or drags on and becomes something bigger.
+This is how most issues start.
+Not with something sophisticated, but with normal behavior at the wrong moment.
+The difference is whether it gets handled in minutes or drags on and becomes something bigger.

 High angle view of a laptop keyboard with a warning message on screen about software installation